Is Pool a Sport or a Game? Unveiling the Truth Behind Billiards

 Each shot presents a unique challenge requiring immediate strategic decisions.

-Comparing to Traditional Sports
+Comparison to Traditional Sports

 While pool's physical exertion may not match that of more overtly physical sports, the combination of fine motor skills, strategic planning, and sustained concentration aligns closely with the requirements of recognized sports such as archery and shooting.